techiescamp/linux-foundation-coupon/README.md

 Follwing are the Latest Linux Foundation Coupon Codes  For Certification &amp; Training Programs

-## [40% OFF] Linux Foundation Site Wide June Extended Sale

-Get up to 40% off on Certifications and bundles using the exclusive Tech Talent sale.

-For individual certifiations,
+## Kubernetes Birthday Sale (2 Days only)

+As part of the kubernetes 10th birthday sale, get flat 40% on all certifications, skillcreds, IT professional programs and training programs only for next two days.

-Use code **30COMTECHIES** at [kube.promo/devops](https://kube.promo/devops) to get flat 30% discount.
+Use code **K8STURNS10CT** at [kube.promo/devops](https://kube.promo/devops) to get flat 40% discount.

-To **save up to 40%** on certifications, use code **30COMTECHIES** with the following bundles.
+To save up to 50%, use **K8STURNS10CT** with the following bundles.

 - KCNA + KCSA + CKA + CKAD + CKS (**$788 Savings**): [kube.promo/kubestronaut](https://kube.promo/kubestronaut)
 - CKA + CKAD + CKS Exam bundle (**$528 Savings**): [kube.promo/k8s-bundle](https://kube.promo/k8s-bundle)